 Kemendok National Park

 Kemendok National Park was created in July 2010.
 It covers an area of 9794ha.
 View the detailed park and fire management documents.

-Whether you are an angler or avid birdwatcher, or just want to sit by the river, Kemendok National Park has something to offer.
+Whether you are an angler, an avid birdwatcher, or just want to sit by the river, Kemendok National Park has something to offer.
 There is a myriad of plant and animal life, and the towering river red gum forests provide welcome shade to people visiting the former Mallee Cliff State Forest.
-The trees also help stabilise river banks, and provide the perfect backdrop to relax by the river.
+The trees also help stabilise river banks, and create the perfect backdrop to relax by the river.

 These maps give a basic overview of park attractions and facilities, and may not be detailed enough for some activities.
 We recommend that you buy a topographic map before you go exploring.